Page Content

 Student experiences

 The curriculum outlined below is identical for all students, regardless of enrollment option or location.
-Lectures originate from both the Rochester and Scottsdale campuses and are made available to all students using interactive video-enabled classrooms.
+Lectures originate from the Rochester, Arizona, and Wisconsin campuses and are made available to all students using interactive video-enabled classrooms.
 This system goes beyond traditional distance education and allows live face-to-face collaboration between students and faculty.

 Classroom learning